luigisaetta/ai-assistant-4-datascience/README.md

 then:
 * %ask: make a question to the LLM
-* %ask_data: ask to analyze a dataset loaded in the NB
+* %%ask_data: ask to analyze a dataset loaded in the NB
-* %ask_code: ask to generate python code to analyze or process data
+* %%ask_code: ask to generate python code to analyze or process data

 an example notebook is [here](https://github.com/luigisaetta/ai-assistant-4-datascience/blob/main/test_ask.ipynb)